dumbo25/newt/README.md

 wget https://raw.githubusercontent.com/dumbo25/newt/master/install.cfg
 sudo bash install.sh
 ```
 * Step 4.
 On the RPi, run the following commands to add a line to the end of apache2.conf.
 Restart the service and check that it is correct.
+Debian-based dists like Raspberry Pi OS use apache2.conf, other linux dists use httpd.conf.
 ```
 hostname -I
 ♣your-ip-address♣